Is there a fee for the admissions application?

 Do you accept transfer credits?

 Yes, up to six graduate credits may be transferred into a graduate program pending the approval of the program director.
 Transfer credit requests will be reviewed and considered once a student has been accepted to, and enrolled in, a graduate program at Nazareth.
-The form to request graduate transfer credit may be found on the registrar’s web page at naz.edu/registrar and click on Forms and Petitions.
+The form to request graduate transfer credit may be found on the Registrar’s Forms and Petitions web page.

 Is there on-campus housing for graduate students?